kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 Important surgical considerations regardless of approach are culture-guided peri-operative antimicrobial prophylaxis, avoidance of injury or devascularizaion of the ureter or vas deferens, avoidance of rectal injury in repair of large posterior diverticula, and post-operative bladder decompression.{% cite psutka2013a --file 03-18 %}

-## Summary

-Urachal anomalies may present in various forms and most often cause drainage from the umbilicus or infection.
-Anomalies may be managed conservatively and can spontaneously resolve.
-Infected cysts may be percutaneously drained, and any symptomatic anomaly can be excised via open or laparoscopic approaches.
-The risk of malignant transformation of asymptomatic urachal anomalies in children is unknown.

-Prostatic utricle dilation is associated with hypospadias and other genitourinary anomalies and may be asymptomatic or cause symptoms related to outlet obstruction and urinary stasis.
-Utricles may be diagnosed via RUG, VCUG, or US.
-For symptomatic patients, excision may be accomplished via endoscopic, open, or laparoscopic approaches, with endoscopic management conferring a higher risk of recurrence.

-Pediatric bladder diverticula may be either congenital or acquired.
-Congenital diverticula are due to detrusor defects near the ureteral sheath and are associated with VUR as well as connective tissue disorders.
-Diverticula are often asymptomatic but may cause infection, irritative voiding symptoms, retention, or abdominal pain and are often associated with detrusor overactivity.
-Acquired diverticula are secondary to lower urinary tract obstruction or neurogenic bladder.
-Indications for operative repair include refractory or severe symptoms, size \>3cm, and associated urinary tract dysfunction.
-Intervention should be preceded by management of any other lower tract pathology.
-There is no consensus regarding operative approach, and ureteral reimplantation is often performed simultaneously.

 ## Key Points
 {:.key-points-head}